fbpx

 Yes, athletes may use oral iron pills, chews, and liquids without the need for a Therapeutic Use Exemption (TUE).
 Iron pills, chews, and liquids taken by mouth are permitted, and there are numerous prescription products and over-the-counter medications.

-There are also iron supplements.
-If you choose to use a dietary supplement instead of a prescription product or medication, make sure to read USADA’s advisory on third-party testing and keep in mind that the use of any dietary supplement is at your own risk.
+However, if an athlete chooses to use a dietary supplement for iron (as opposed to a prescription or over-the-counter medication with a Drug Facts panel on the label), they assume all the risks inherent to the supplement industry.
+Make sure to read USADA’s advisory on third-party testing and keep in mind that the use of any dietary supplement is at your own risk.

 What’s the anti-doping status of iron injections and/or infusions?